healthy183/thread/ThreadNotes2023/simpleThread/src/main/java/com/kang/thread/readme.txt

      -|method: Synchronized method
    -|threadLocal: only own thread can visit the val even if the same threadLocal object;
                   but what the different between threadLocal and volatile?volatile seem unsafe;
+   -|threadMXBean:show how to get threadid through ThreadInfo
+   -threadPool: write a threadPool sample